gordon-cs/cplusplus-unittest/README-ADVANCED.md

 # Advanced Topics
 ## Updating Googletest
-Bazel and Googletest follows Google's internal philosphy of always running from "head", but building hermetically so builds are completely reproducible.
+Bazel and Googletest follow Google's internal philosphy of always running from "head", and building hermetically so builds are completely reproducible.
 But outside Google, it's not as easy to automatically stay up to date.